Thesis

 Source: Perplexity

 In April 2024, Perplexity launched its formal Enterprise Pro offering.
-This launch followed a period of early access testing with select companies across a number of industries including Zoom, Stripe, Bridgewater, Snowflake, the Cleveland Cavaliers, Universal McCann, Thrive Global, Databricks, Paytm, ElevenLabs, HP, Vercel, and Replit.
+This launch followed a period of early access testing with select companies across a number of industries, including Zoom, Stripe, Bridgewater, Snowflake, the Cleveland Cavaliers, Universal McCann, Thrive Global, Databricks, Paytm, ElevenLabs, HP, Vercel, and Replit.
 Those early adopters helped shape the enterprise solution.
 Through this phased approach, Perplexity has established a foundation in serving both individual and enterprise customers.

 Market Size

 Additionally, with the development of its own models as well as its API offerings, Perplexity has also entered the generative AI market.
 The generative AI market was valued at $29 billion in 2022 and is projected to grow at a CAGR of 47.5% to reach $668 billion by 2030.
-Although much of the value of the market is being captured by leading players such as OpenAI, Midjourney, and Anthropic, Perplexity may be able to carve out its own sizable position, especially with its focus on enterprise clients and future model offerings.
+Although much of the value of the market is being captured by leading foundation model players such as OpenAI, xAI and Anthropic, Perplexity may be able to carve out its own sizable position, especially with its focus on enterprise clients and future model offerings.

 Competition

-In May 2024, Google announced that it would begin rolling out a very similar experience to Perplexity, with AI Overviews at the top of its native search feature.
-AI Overviews are built on top of and integrated with Google’s Shopping Graph, which allows the Overviews to populate suggested advertising products for queries related to search natively, potentially lessening the pushback from advertisers that might lose click-through rates with an advanced search experience.
 While Google’s AI overview feature is similar to Perplexity, including suggested questions and citations, it is worth noting that Google has received extensive criticism of the feature.
 The rollout has been mocked on social media, with users able to widely reproduce hallucinations on the overview feature that suggests users should eat rocks, put glue on pizza, or that dogs have played in the NBA.
-In each case, the answer was generated due to an overreliance on user-generated content from blogs or Reddit, creating a larger question of what sources on the web should be treated as authoritative.
+In each case, the answer was generated due to an over-reliance on user-generated content from blogs or Reddit, creating a larger question of what sources on the web should be treated as authoritative.

 Bing: Bing, owned by Microsoft, holds a smaller portion of the search market, with a share of about 3.3% globally as of 2024.
 Despite significant investments in integrating AI into the search experience through features like Bing Copilot in the last year, Bing has struggled to significantly erode Google’s market share.
 Bing’s market position is bolstered by its integration into Microsoft’s products and services.
+As of May 2025, Microsoft’s market cap was $3.3 trillion.

 You: You is a newer entrant in the search engine market that also positions itself as an AI-powered search engine.
 It was founded in 2020 by Richard Socher and Bryan McCann, both former employees at Salesforce, with the mission to create a more customizable and private search experience.
 Similar to Perplexity, You also has citation ability and uses other AI models to simplify the search feedback experience.
-You.com has raised a total of $45 million in funding as of June 2024.
+You.com has raised a total of $95 million in funding as of January 2025.

 Business Model